AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 A Decision Intelligence Layer makes it possible to test them more rigorously.

-This allows teams to compare coordination structures before committing real time, capital, and momentum to a model that may fail under actual conditions.
+This allows teams to compare coordination structures before committing real time, capital & momentum to a model that may fail under actual conditions.